MicrosoftDocs/power-automate-docs/articles/minit/general-information.md

 ---
-title: Tips and examples (preview)
+title: Tips and examples
-description: Get tips on how to define a metric formula, reference an attribute name, and more in the Minit desktop application in process advisor.
+description: Get tips on how to define a metric formula, reference an attribute name, and more in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka